How to Apologize Professionally in an Email

 A personal apology between friends can meander, revisit feelings, and take time.
 A professional apology in an email has different requirements.
 It needs to be clear, appropriately concise, and action-oriented.
 The person receiving it is likely dealing with the consequences of whatever happened, and what they need most is acknowledgment, clarity, and a path forward.

-The apology also exists in writing, which means it can be forwarded, referenced later, or read in a different emotional context than the one in which you wrote it.
+The apology exists in writing, which means it can be forwarded, referenced later, or read in a different emotional context than the one in which you wrote it.
 This isn't a reason to be guarded — trying to apologize while simultaneously protecting yourself legally or professionally tends to produce apologies that feel hollow and corporate.
-But it is a reason to be intentional.
+But it is a reason to be intentional about every word you include.

 Own the Mistake Clearly